Skip to content

 MDLive offers psychiatry, therapy, primary care, urgent care, and even dermatology services.
 This makes it another solid option for those looking to consolidate their healthcare needs under one virtual roof.
 What really sets MDLive apart is its quick scheduling and convenience.
 You can often find same-day or next-day appointments, a rarity among online psychiatric providers and almost non-existent with in-person facilities.

-The platform doesn’t prescribe controlled medications like benzodiazepines or stimulants, but it does cover a wide range of mental health needs, including treatment for depression, anxiety, and other common conditions suitable for online treatment.
+The platform doesn’t prescribe controlled medications like benzodiazepines or stimulants, and says it does not treat ADHD, but it covers a wide range of mental health needs, including treatment for depression, anxiety, and other common conditions suitable for online treatment.
 It also has some great built-in CBT-based tools.

 View more about our experience in our full MDLive review.